mmoelle1/LibKet/tutorials/CSE21/README.md

 ### Hands-on introduction to quantum computing with LibKet

-CARMEN: please add
-* Design philosophy (LibKet, the CUDA for quantum-accelerated computing)
-* Computational building blocks
+* The pillars of Quantum Computing
+  * Basic unit of information: the qubit
+  * Changing the state of a qubit: measurement and gates
+  * The power of quantum computing

+* Quantum computatiopn is based on linar algebra
+  * Qubits as vectors and gates as matrices
+  * Single qubit quantum circuits
+  * Combining qubits
-  * Filters
+  * Creating bell states
-  * Gates
+  * Quantum Teleportation
-  * Circuits
+  * Quantum error correction
-  * Offloading to quantum devices

 ### Quantum computing today and future perspective

+* Overview on the progress of Quantum Computing

+* Quantum supremacy and the NISQ era

+* Full-stack quantum systems and challenges

 * Available quantum systems
   * Quantum-Inspire
   * IBM Quantum Experience
   * Rigetti and ionQ via Amazon AWS Braket

-* Challenges of the NISQ era

-* Quantum supremacy and fault tolerance

 ### Hands-on scientific computing with LibKet